bhase/cutthroat/README.md

 This is work in progress towards a highly configurable Monopoly rule set usable for implementation of different game versions.
-It should be supplemented with a user interface and an AI module...
+It should be supplemented with a user interface and an AI module.
+This library provides the basic rules.

 It is mainly an experiment in BDD and working with cucumber where the single steps are guided by http://schuchert.wikispaces.com/MonopolyPrintable?f=print.